Community Impact Investment Model

 Capacity is not overhead – it’s the engine of change.

 The Agency Capacity Fund helps agencies stay resilient, responsive, and ready.
-The Agency Capacity Fund from United Way Peterborough & District allows agencies the flexibility to use the financial support where it is needed most.
+The Agency Capacity Fund from United Way Peterborough & District (UWP) allows agencies the flexibility to use the financial support where it is needed most.
 Agencies can apply for funding to deliver services that align with the United Way Peterborough & District community impact priority areas.

 Notification Period: December 2025